 brings artists and craft makers from the Scottish Borders together to shout out loud for creative talent in the area.
 We arrange Art Trails, exhibitions, workshops, social gatherings, networking events and some great Crossing Borders directories and guides.
-To celebrate this there are many Open Studio events taking place a throughout the year.
+To celebrate this there are many Open Studio events throughout the year.
 Look out for more events when the Corona virus is defeated!

 Jedburgh Hand Ba